Thomas Edward Lawrence was a twentieth century government worker nicknamed Lawrence of Arabia by the public

 1916: The Arab revolt against Turkey began and this was assisted by Britain as Turkey was an ally of Germany.
 Lawrence was made the liaison officer to Feisal the son of the Sherif Hussein of Mecca who was the leaser of the revolt.
 Lawrence advised on guerilla warfare tactics which meant the Tuks were pinned down and couldn’t be effective against the regular allied forces led by General Edward Allenby.

-1917: (June) The Arab forces seized Aqaba, a strategically important port. on the Red Sea.
+1917: The Arab forces seized Aqaba in June, a strategically important port. on the Red Sea.
 Thereafter they pushed northwards.

-1918: (October) Fall of Damascus.
+1918: Fall of Damascus in October.
 Lawrence represented the Arabs at both the London and Paris peace conferences although the British and the French had done a deal beforehand denying the arabs self-rule.
 Lawrence became disillusioned.
 By now Lawrence was a national figure given wider publicity by the American journalist Lowell Thomas.

 1921: Winston Churchill then Colonial Secretary appointed Lawrence as an adviser on Arab Affairs.
 Organises the Cairo Conference and helps Churchill draw up a settlement in Trans Jordan.
 Attempts to negotiate with the Hedjaz.